Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * D Denavit-Hartenberg (DH) parameters
 * A minimum, maximum and home angles
 * B axis types, specific settings
-* P (preferences)
+* P preferences
 * Q quality
-* R (reporting)
 * S segments per second
 * T minimum segment length in mm

 Most of the parameters can be changed by accessing the object model also.
 Most changes in config.g don't need a reboot, but when a drive or letter assignments change, a reboot is probably necessary.

 # M669 D parameter: Denavit-Hartenberg
-DH parameters are numbered from 0 to <numberofAxes+1>, so e.g. for a 6 axis robot, D0 is the base, D1 to D6 are DH parameters for the 6 axes and D7 are the tool DH properties.
-The Transformations are processed in the order starting from 0 to highest number.
+Dn define DH parameters and are numbered from 0 to maximum 9.
+In most cases, D0 is the base, D1 to Dx are DH parameters for the x axes and D(x+1) are the tool DH properties.
+The Transformations are processed in the order starting from 0 to highest number, the numbers may not have gaps.

 Every Dn contains three translates and three rotations by Z, Y, X axis in this order.
 The joint parameters are pairwise descriptions of translate in mm and rotate in degrees for the Z[Y]X coordinate axis.

 Original set of DH parameters:
 **Dn:d:theta:a:alpha**

+* the original DH definition define Z axis and X axis translate and rotate each, but no Y axis change
 * n are unique integer numbers starting from 0
-* default is to use D0 for base, D1 to Dn for actuators and Dn+1 for tool
 * d displacement in Z direction
-* theta rotation by Z axis, added to the variable theta angle (so the position of 0 degrees can be altered)
+* theta rotation by Z axis, added to the variable theta angle
 * a is the shortest distance between Z and former Z axis.
 If alpha is 0, +-90 or +-180 degrees, the distance is the arm length
-* alpha, which is the X axis rotation and is as high as the Z and former Z angle difference.
-Often 0, 180, 90 or -90 degrees
+* alpha is the X axis rotation

 Extended set with addition Y parameters:
 **Dn:d:theta:ytr:yrot:a:alpha**